 Dr Ho is an unaccredited Dermatology Trainee at St George Public Hospital, Sydney.

-Dr Phan is a Consultant Dermatologist at Concord Repatriation General Hospital, Sydney; and a Consultant Dermatologist and Mohs Surgeon at Hunters Hill Private Hospital, Sydney, NSW.
+Dr Phan is a Clinical Senior Lecturer at Sydney Medical School – Concord Clinical School, University of Sydney, Concord Repatriation General Hospital, Sydney; and a Consultant Dermatologist and Mohs Micrographic Surgeon at Hunters Hill Private Hospital, Sydney, NSW.

 Competing interests: None.